 2.a.
 Original Production:

-Prior to the release of any originally-produced content, physicians on staff and appropriate members of the Medical Advisory Board review the content.
+Prior to the release of any originally-produced medical content, physicians on staff and appropriate Medical Contributors review the content.
 The process includes the following review touch-points:

-The topic outline is reviewed and revised as necessary by the Chief Medical Editor, Executive Producer/Producers, Editors, Assistant Producers and Physician host of the segment;
+The topic outline is reviewed and revised as necessary by the Chief Medical Officer, Editor-in-Chief, Producers, Editors, and Physician host of the segment;

-- Once approved, the outline is developed into a script by the Senior Producer or Assistant Producer.
+- Once approved, the outline is developed into a script by the Producer.

-- The script is reviewed and revised as necessary by the Chief Medical Editor, the Executive Producer/Producer/Assistant Producer and Physician host for the particular segment.
+- The script is reviewed and revised as necessary by the Chief Medical Officer, the Editor-in-Chief, Producer, and Physician host for the particular segment.